 In order to be licensed through FMCSA, moving companies must show that they carry adequate levels of Bodily Injury and Personal Damage (BIPD) insurance and Cargo insurance.
 Some moving brokers and freight forwarders are also required to maintain surety bonds.
 If your moving company has a current U.S. DOT number, then the FMCSA has already confirmed that it meets the basic insurance requirements.
 You may additionally request that your desired movers show proof of insurance.

-We are not a moving company, but we can help you find affordable long distance moving companies you can trust.
-After you enter basic moving information in the form above, you’ll get quotes from up to four movers in our network of moving companies.
+We help you find affordable long distance moving companies you can trust.
+After you enter basic moving information in the form above, you’ll get quotes from up to four movers in our network.
 We only work with licensed and insured movers, so if you hire one of our long distance movers, you won’t have to spend additional time verifying that they are a legitimate and reputable moving company.

 About to embark on an out of state move?
 Prepare for your move with our handy long distance moving checklist!